-An interdisciplinary field for students with a passion for
+An interdisciplinary field for students with a passion for problem solving

 Computational Science (CSci) is a field of applied Computer Science (CS) in which computing theories and software techniques are used to serve and advance many diverse fields, including science, engineering, social science and business.
 Computational Science is considered to be "one of the five college majors on the rise" (Chronicle of Higher Education, Aug.
 2009) and is "central to the Nation's long-term technical leadership" (Computational Science: Ensuring America’s Competitiveness, President’s Information Technology Advisory Committee, 2005).